-- a) All access roads on the property shall be maintained in compliance with the State Water Resources Control Board Order WQ 2019-0001-DWQ, which states that all access roads are to be hydrologically disconnected to receiving waters.
+- EVIDENCE: a) All access roads on the property shall be maintained in compliance with the State Water Resources Control Board Order WQ 2019-0001-DWQ, which states that all access roads are to be hydrologically disconnected to receiving waters.
 To ensure that roads meet this condition, the applicant shall implement the erosion control measures outlined in the WRPP that address the adverse effects of degraded road quality on adjacent water features.
 Erosion control measures include installing four (4) rocked rolling dips on a road segment experiencing surface rilling and installing rock armoring to fortify two (2) existing culverts (Condition 11). - b) The site is in a rural part of the County where the typical parcel size is over 40 acres, and many of the land holdings are very large.
 The proposed cannabis will not be in a location where there is an established neighborhood or other sensitive receptor such as a school, church, park or other use which may be sensitive to cannabis cultivation.
-Approving cultivation on this site and the other sites which have been approved or are in the application process will not change the character of the area due to the large parcel sized in the area. - c) The location of the proposed cannabis cultivation is more than 300 feet from the nearest off-site residence.
+Approving cultivation on this site and the other sites which have been approved or are in the application process will not change the character of the area due to the large parcel sized in the area. - c) The location of the proposed cannabis cultivation is more than 300 feet from the nearest off-site residence. - d) Irrigation water is sourced from one (1) groundwater well (Permit No. 19/20-

-- d) Irrigation water is sourced from one (1) groundwater well (Permit No. 19/20-0813) that is hydrologically disconnected from surface water, as determined by an evaluation performed by David N. Lindberg, Certified Engineering Geologist (CEG, License No. 1895). - e) Provisions have been made in the applicant's proposal to protect water quality through yearly site inspection, monitoring, and reporting to the NCRWQCB.
+0813) that is hydrologically disconnected from surface water, as determined by an evaluation performed by David N. Lindberg, Certified Engineering Geologist (CEG, License No. 1895).

+- e) Provisions have been made in the applicant's proposal to protect water quality through yearly site inspection, monitoring, and reporting to the NCRWQCB.
 The site shall be inspected and monitoring reports prepared for the following activities: 1) before and after any alteration or upgrade to a given stream crossing, road segment, or other controllable sediment discharge site; 2) prior to the start of the water year (October 15) to evaluate site preparedness for storm events and associated storm water runoff; 3) site inspection no later than December 15 of each year; and 4) following any rainfall event with an intensity of 3 inches of precipitation within any 24 hour period.
-Annual reporting shall be submitted to the NCRWQCB by March 31 of each year (Condition 13).
-Therefore, runoff to adjacent property and infiltration of water to groundwater resources will not be adversely affected. - f) It is necessary to have a combination of water sources in light of the historic drought and climate change, so a condition has been added to require rainwater catchment for at least 20% of the irrigation water to protect public health safety and welfare.

-The proposed development does not reduce the residential density for any parcel below that utilized by the Department of Housing and Community Development in determining compliance with housing element law.

-The parcel contains one (1) existing residential unit.
-The approval of cannabis cultivation on this parcel will not conflict with the operation or use of the existing residential units onsite.

-Approval of this project is consistent with Humboldt County Board of Supervisors Resolution No. 18-43 which established a limit on the number of permits and acres which may be approved in each of the County's Planning Watersheds.

-The project site is located in the Middle Main Eel Planning Watershed, which under Resolution 18-43 is limited to 360 permits and 125 acres of cultivation.
+Annual reporting shall be submitted to the NCRWQCB by March 31 of each year (Condition 12).
+Therefore, runoff to adjacent property and infiltration of water to groundwater resources will not be adversely affected. - 7.
+FINDING The proposed development does not reduce the residential density for any parcel below that utilized by the Department of Housing and Community Development in determining compliance with housing element law. - EVIDENCE: The parcel contains one (1) existing residential unit.
+The approval of cannabis cultivation on this parcel will not conflict with the operation or use of the existing residential units onsite. - 8.
+FINDING Approval of this project is consistent with Humboldt County Board of Supervisors Resolution No. 18-43 which established a limit on the number of permits and acres which may be approved in each of the County's Planning Watersheds. - EVIDENCE: The project site is located in the Middle Main Eel Planning Watershed, which under Resolution 18-43 is limited to 360 permits and 125 acres of cultivation.
 With the approval of this project the total approved permits in this Planning Watershed would be 97 permits and the total approved acres would be 42.63 acres of cultivation.